The Lamb of God on the throne a ceiling fresco in a monastery in Thessaloniki (Photograph: Patrick Comerford)

 This number is probably a symbol meaning a complete number.
 The number 153 is divisible by the sum of its own digits, and it is the smallest number that can be expressed as the sum of cubes of its digits, since 153 = 13 + 53 + 33.
 Aristotle is said to have taught that there were 153 different species of fish in the Mediterranean.

 Whatever they say, the disciples must have thought they had managed the perfect catch that morning.

-But the perfect catch was Christ – and, of course, they were the perfect catch for him too.
+But the perfect catch was Jesus.
 When they came ashore once again he invites them to share bread and fish, to dine with the Risen Lord (21: 12-13).

 Christ’s three questions